 Solution: Only compare yourself to your past self.
 Have your abilities and knowledge improved from where you were last week, last month, or last year?
 Be proud of the progress that you’ve made!

 Learning any new skill is a journey full of speed bumps and obstacles to be overcome.
-We hope that the principles laid out here will put you in a much better position to succeed and to get the most out of The Odin Project.
+We hope that the principles laid out here will put you in a much better position to succeed and get the most out of The Odin Project.

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.